Happy the Man: Intervening Years (1979–2000)

 While in the Camel camp, Watkins re-recorded the HTM track, "Eye of the Storm" onto Camel's 1979 Arista release I Can See Your House from Here, and two more Happy the Man tracks, "Labyrinth" and "While Crome Yellow Shine", on his 1980 solo album Labyrinth, recorded with the assistance of ex-HTM drummer Coco Roussel.
 Watkins and Roussel gigged as a duo with backing tapes in 1980–81 in and around the Baltimore – DC area, and would go on to collaborate on their 1984 duo album In Time and Roussel's 1992 solo CD Reaching Beyond.

-Happy the Man continues to be a cult favorite in progressive rock circles, the interest in their music fueled by the Internet, iTunes, Amazon, and Kit Watkins' CD remasters and reissues and various archival releases.
+The band's music has maintained an ongoing interest in progressive rock circles, supported by internet distribution, digital platforms, and archival CD reissues.

 In 1990, a compilation of demos from 1974–75, Beginnings, was released by Kit on the Cuneiform Records Label as part of their Wayside Music Archive Series.
 It consisted of all previously unreleased compositions, some dating back to the original line-up with Cliff Fortney.

 In 1999, Cuneiform put out a second archive CD, Death's Crown, consisting mostly as a suite under the title track, a 40-minute epic penned by Wyatt and recorded in the band's rehearsal room in 1974, when Dan Owen was in the band.
 The CD also includes an early version of a track first available on their debut Arista Records release, "New York Dream's Suite", also with Owen on vocals.

 According to Frank Wyatt, this is how "Death's Crown (An Afterlife Fantasy) came about:

 In 1974 Edward Kenestrick, a theatre professor at NYU, left New York to return to Harrisonburg, where he had taught prior at Madison college.
 There he met up with Happy the Man and spent the next three years working with them, providing lighting and multimedia design and touring direction.
-Members of the band were mostly destitute, surviving on food stamps and part time jobs.
+Members of the band had low incomes during this period, using food assistance and working part-time jobs.
 For a time the entire band lived together in a warehouse in Harrisonburg.

 Kenestrick worked extensively at a dinner theatre outside Harrisonburg, The Blackfriar.
 Several band members were enlisted to play for productions there, including "The Fantasticks", directed by Kenestrick.